 If you haven’t flown in a while, you may not be up on the latest airport security changes from the U.S. Transportation Security Administration (TSA).
 Most travelers are aware that the TSA has instituted strict regulations about the amount of toothpaste, bottled water, and other liquid and gel items that travelers are permitted to bring in carry-on luggage.
 But what exactly are the rules?
 Just how much of your must-have favorite shampoo can you bring?
-And are the rules different if you’re flying overseas?
+Are the rules different if you’re flying overseas?
+And what’s this new rule about powders?

 We’ve gathered answers to these and other common airport security questions to help you figure out your packing strategy under the TSA’s carry-on rules.
 With air traffic soaring, it’s more important than ever to follow the guidelines — that way you won’t be the fool holding up your entire security line.